codehackerr/Code-That-Speaks-Domain-Language/README.md

 #### Naming
 - Name variables, classes, methods using domain vocabulary.
 - Biggest ROI and applicable irrespective of language context.
+- Need to be conscious to use the domain terminology.
+It's easy your interpretations than the actual domain.
+Eg: I used overcrowding for overpopulation
 #### Aliasing
 - Use aliases to create rich domain vocabulary.
-- Language specific nuances. `Ruby` has method aliasing, while `Java` needs a wrapper method.
+- There are language nuances. `Ruby` has method aliasing, while `Java` needs a wrapper method.
 - See `CellMatchers.java`.
 - High ROI and applicable across languages.
 #### Create Intents